-The total number of orders sealed on the CE-file during the year was 1,964 which incorporates those approved following oral hearings and those processed as 'alerts'/ paper applications.
+The total number of orders sealed on the CE-file during the year was 1,967 which incorporates those approved following oral hearings and those processed as 'alerts'/paper applications.
+This is almost unchanged from the figure of 1,964 the previous year.